oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 article](https://medium.com/hackernoon/github-for-chimpanzees-and-a-short-rant-against-scientists-868fb04e5e4a)
-provides a helpful (albeit colorfully presented and highly opinionated) explanation of the concepts and processes (feel free to skip the introductory <Rant> and jump to the GitHub-oriented meat [search for "What is a repository?"]).
+provides a helpful (albeit colorfully presented and highly opinionated) explanation of the concepts and processes (feel free to skip the introductory rant and jump to the GitHub-oriented meat [search for "my previous article"]).
 Another good introduction is [this article](https://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1/) from someone who isn’t primarily a programmer.
 A web search for